ahmedesmail07/Crowd-Funding-App/README.md

-#Crowd-Funding

-CrowdFunding Web App in Python "Django"
+CrowdFunding Web App Using Python "Django-FrameWork"

-## About the Project:
+About the Project:
 CrowdFunding Web App that allow user:
 - signup and login
 - Create and modify profile data